Hortus Malabaricus: Contributors

 The ethno-medical information presented in Hortus Malabaricus was culled from palm leaf manuscripts by Itty Achuden, who dictated the material in Malayalam, which was then scrutinized by three Konkani Brahmanas—gymnosophist priest-physicians (referred to in the text as ‘brahmins’) Ranga Bhat,— Vinayaka Pandit and Appu Bhat, followed by a process of thorough verification, discussion with other scholars and general agreement.

 Volume 1 of the Hortus Malabaricus contains a testimony by Achudan, dated 20 April 1675, which can be translated as follows: "As intended by the hereditary Malayalam physician born in Kollatt house in Kodakarapalli village of Karappuram and residing therein.
 Having come to Cochin fort on the orders of Coomodore Van Rheede and having examined the trees and seed varieties described in this book, the descriptions of and the treatment with each of them known from our books and classified as in the illustrations and notes and explained in detail to Emmanuel Carnerio, the interpreter of the Honourable Company, clearing doubts thus supplied the information as accepted without any doubt by this gentlemen of Malabar".

 Many of the descriptions that accompany each plant in Hortus Malabaricus thus remains as cultural storehouse of the incidental sociological situation and social affinities carried by the flora of those times.
 This was one among the true contributions of Itty Achthan to knowledge base created and contained by Hortus Malabaricus.
 It is also important to note that at University of Leiden, Arnold Syen and Jan Commelin tried to follow the order and classification of the plants as prescribed by Itty Achuthan and his fellow Ezhava physicians, though Europe had its own standard system of classification of plants.

 Van Rheede was also assisted by the King of Cochin and the ruling Zamorin of Calicut.
 Professor K. S. Manilal (b.
 1938) has worked over 35 years on the research, translations, and annotations of the Hortus Malabaricus.
 The effort has brought the main contents of the book to Malayalam and English-speaking scholars.
 It had largely remained inaccessible previously to them, because of the entire text being untranslated into the English language and Malayalam language.

+The early Makhdoom scholars of Ponnani also made their own contributions to Hortus Malabaricus.
+Sheikh Zainuddin I, along with other Muslim scholars, provided the Dutch with the names of plants in both Arabic and Malayalam.